CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 This includes considering the billing units (BUs) used during service and the storage space, called quota, for your data.
 Typically, when you start a new project with CSC, you receive around 10,000 billing units.
 Below, there's a calculator that helps you determine how many billing units your CSC project will require, so you can request more if needed.

+**SD Connect billing and quota**

-**SD Connect**: when you apply for a new CSC project, the default quota (or storage space) for SD Connect/Allas is 10 TB, which can be increased up to 200 TB if needed.
-If your project requires additional storage space, contact us for support at servicedesk@csc.fi (subject: Sensitive data).
+When you apply for a new CSC project, the default quota (storage space) for SD Connect/Allas is 10 TB, which can be expanded up to 200 TB as needed.
+If you require additional storage capacity, please reach out for support at servicedesk@csc.fi (subject: Sensitive data).

-Storing data in SD Connect/Allas consumes billing units.
-The rate is:

-* 1 billing unit/TBh.

-i.e. 1 TB of data stored in Allas consumes 24 billing units daily and 8760 billing units per year.
+Storing data in SD Connect/Allas consumes billing units at a rate of 1 billing unit per TB per hour.
+This means that storing 1 TB of data in Allas consumes 24 billing units daily and 8760 billing units annually.

+**SD Desktop billing and quota**

-**SD Desktop**: the default disk space (or storage space) in SD Desktop is 80 GB and can be increased up to 280 GB by adding an external volume during virtual desktop creation.
-If you need additional storage space for data analysis, contact us for support at servicedesk@csc.fi (subject: Sensitive data).
+By default, the disk space in SD Desktop is 80 GB, and you have the option to increase it to 280 GB by adding an external volume during the creation of a virtual desktop.
+If you require more storage for data analysis, reach out for support at servicedesk@csc.fi (subject: Sensitive data).
+When applying for a new CSC project, the default quota (storage space) for SD Connect/Allas is 10 TB, expandable up to 200 TB as required.
+For additional storage needs, contact us for support at servicedesk@csc.fi (subject: Sensitive data).

-Analysing data in SD Desktop consumes billing units based on the type of virtual desktop you are using.
-The rate is:
+Analyzing data in SD Desktop consumes billing units based on the type of virtual desktop used.
+The rates are as follows:

-* Small computation: 5.2 billing units/hour;
+* Small computation: 5.2 billing units per hour;

-* Medium computation: 10.4 billing units/hour;
+* Medium computation: 10.4 billing units per hour;

-* Heavy computation: 52 billing units/hour.
+* Heavy computation: 52 billing units per hour.

 For more information, see the specific sections: